AdityaBhosale22/vidtube/README.md

 # 🔍 **Overview**

-**Vidtube Backend** is a complete backend solution for a video-sharing platform.
+**FusionCast Backend** is a complete backend solution for a video plus tweet sharing platform.
 It includes user authentication, video management, playlist support, tweets, comments, likes, subscriptions, dashboards, and more.

-Perfect for:

-* Learning production backend structure
-* Full-stack projects
-* YouTube-like platform development
-* API design and authentication practice

 ---